How to use Google Ads

 Once you have developed a list of keywords, you’ll need to spend some time determining what the search intent is behind each keyword.
 The search intent will help you discover if the keywords are buying or informational based keywords.
-This step is important as it will help you match your keywords to your campaign goal (eg. if your goal is to target people conducting research on products, you would use an informational based keyword in your Google AdWords campaign and ads).
+This step is important as it will help you match your keywords to your campaign goal (eg. if your goal is to target people conducting research on products, you would use an informational based keyword in your Google Ads campaign and ads).

 To work out the search intent, perform a Google search on your keywords and analyse the ads and search result listings that come up.
 These results will help you determine what the search intent is behind each keyword (whether they are information based or sales based).

 Tip: watch our practical 'how to videos' for a step-by-step guide on how to conduct keyword research in Google Ads.

 For each ad group that you create, you’ll need to carry out the following four steps to plan and create your ad content.

 Step one: determine your target market

 Identify your target market or target audience and their key demographics such as age, interests, location, income or any other identifying characteristics.